 1973: The Stories released the single "Brother Louie".

-1976: ABBA performed for the Swedish King and his Queen-to-be on the eve of their Royal Wedding.
+1976: ABBA performed for Swedish King Carl XVI Gustaf and his Queen-to-be Silvia on the eve of their Royal Wedding.
+(Note: some websites say the performance was at the wedding reception.
+According to the official ABBA website, the group performed the night before the wedding.)

-1971: Fleetwood Mac performed at the Junction in Crewe, England.
+1971: Fleetwood Mac performed at Up The Junction in Crewe, England.

 1973: Chicago released their single "Feelin' Stronger Every Day".